 Balcony, t-shirt, bandeau, strapless, halter, lace, padded, underwired, plunge….there may be many different bra styles and designs, but there is only one essential rule to remember: make sure it fits!
 Yes, I know, that seems really obvious, but did you know that most of us are wearing the wrong bra size?
-We teamed up with Marks & Spencer to find out what the perfect fit really means, and what to look out for when shopping for your next bra.

 Whether you are an A cup or a G cup, the right bra is an essential part of your outfit, not something that gets forgotten because it may not be seen.
 If we go clothes shopping, we’ll try on numerous options before selecting what makes us feel great – so why aren’t we doing that with bras?